Why should we choose you to photograph our wedding?

 Are you a member of any photographic trade associations?

-How long do you store our wedding images for?
+How long do your store our wedding images?

 All of the digital images I now shoot are backed up and stored in two separate locations many miles apart in case of fire/flood/theft etc, as well as backed up online.
 I still ask all of my customers to back up my wedding images as soon as they receive them, I can only guarantee to store your images for a maximum of ten years.

 Replacement/duplicate USBs can be supplied at £50 each.